 College Football Hall of Fame

 My kids loved when we visited the Monterey Bay Aquarium during our road trip through California so I knew they would enjoy the Georgia Aquarium.
+You can get skip-the-line tickets here.
 We all loved it!
 I was really glad we had the Atlanta CityPASS because the aquarium is not cheap!
 You can see Beluga Whales, Dolphins, and so many more sea animals here.
 We especially enjoyed the part of the aquarium where you stand on the moving walkway and go through a tank with the animals on the sides and above you!

 National Center for Civil and Human Rights